 Music Director – Development

-Conductor – Transition Band, Crosswinds, Brass Ensemble
+Conductor – Transition Band, Crosswinds, Level 3

 Michael Young is a composer, conductor, and musician.
 Michael studied composition at the University of Tasmania, under the guidance of Dr. Maria Grenfell.
 He also studied conducting under the guidance of Gary Wain (UTAS) and Fred J Allen (SFASU, Texas).
 His compositions have been performed by Hobart Wind Symphony, Derwent Valley Concert Band, South Brisbane Federal Band, and Crosswinds.
 He was also the co-artistic director of Note-Aurius, a new-music ensemble that promoted new works by UTAS composition students.